canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

     -c 'SELECT COUNT(*) FROM posts'
 ```

-Which should have an output like the following, indicating that 5 rows have been added to the `posts` table:
+The output should indicate that the `posts` table has five rows now:

 ```text
  count